We appreciate this is a difficult time for many of our residents and that coronavirus (COVID-19) is having a significant impact on the economy.

 Previously, we temporarily suspended issuing formal reminders, final notices and court summonses.
 During May and June we issued letters to households who were struggling to pay their council tax to offer assistance, guidance and advice.

-- We will begin to issue formal reminders to households who have council tax arrears.
+- We began to issue formal reminders to households who have council tax arrears.
 If you receive a reminder and need our help, advice or guidance it is very important that you make contact with us.

 - If you were previously dealing with enforcement agents (bailiffs), they will be sending you a letter asking you to contact them within 30 days to discuss your arrears.
 They have highly trained teams who deal with a range of circumstances, including vulnerability and financial difficulties.
 It is very important to respond to these letters.
 Enforcement agents will be acting strictly in line with government guidelines.